SDineshKumar1304/Python_and_dsa/README.md

 1. Develop a solid foundation in **Python programming** and **OOP**.
 2. Solve **50+ DSA problems** with clear solutions and optimizations.
 3. Implement and master **sorting algorithms** like Merge Sort, Quick Sort, Insertion Sort, Selection Sort, and Bubble Sort.
-4. Build a **mini-project** to demonstrate Python and DSA integration.

 ![Coding Animation](https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif)